WNBA star Griner freed in swap for Russian arms dealer Bout - WHIZ News

 Bout, whose deeds were featured in a Hollywood movie, was serving a 25-year sentence on charges that he conspired to sell tens of millions of dollars in weapons that U.S officials said were to be used against Americans.
 Biden issued an executive grant of clemency to free the arms dealer from a federal prison in Illinois to effect the prisoner swap.

+The deal drew criticism from some prominent Republicans, including House Minority Leader Kevin McCarthy, his party’s nominee to become speaker once the GOP retakes control of the chamber in January.

+“This is a gift to Vladimir Putin, and it endangers American lives,” he said of Bout’s release.
+“Leaving Paul Whelan behind for this is unconscionable.”

-The exchange was carried out despite deteriorating relations between the powers prompted by Moscow’s war against Ukraine.
+The U.S.-Russia exchange was carried out despite deteriorating relations between the powers prompted by Moscow’s war against Ukraine.
+The White House said the Ukrainian government was briefed on the agreement and that Kyiv was provided assurances that the terms were limited to the prisoner swap and would not impact U.S. support for Ukraine’s defense.

 Over the summer, the imprisonment of Americans produced a rare diplomatic opening, yielding the highest-level known contact between Washington and Moscow — a phone call between Blinken and Russian Foreign Minister Sergey Lavrov — in more than five months.